-Developing venture capital should be a short-term priority to channel funding to promising innovative companies and sectors to help the EU close its productivity gap.
-This would help addressing the current gap in late-stage financing that often leads European startups to seek funding outside the EU and leads them to list or relocate elsewhere.
-Established public investors such as the European Investment Fund (EIF) could be further mobilised towards venture capital to crowd in private investors, ensure strategic investment in key sectors, and provide stability in volatile times.
+Developing venture capital should be a short-term priority to channel funding to promising innovative companies and sectors.
+Such a move would help the EU close its productivity gap and help address the current gap in late-stage financing that often leads European start-ups to seek funding outside the EU and can lead them to list or relocate elsewhere.
+Established public investors such as the European Investment Fund (EIF) could be further mobilised towards providing venture capital to crowd in private investors, ensuring strategic investment in key sectors and providing stability in volatile times.
 At the same time, further efforts should be made to expand the investor base.
 Institutional investors that have the means to invest in venture capital whilst diversifying risk over a long-term horizon seem particularly well suited to play a more active role in the market.
-By developing policies that incentivise these investors to diversify their portfolios and include more VC investments, the EU can unlock significant new funding for start-ups.
+By developing policies that incentivise these investors to diversify their portfolios and include more VC investments, the EU could unlock significant new funding for start-ups.
 The same goes for lowering the entry barriers for retail investors to participate in equity and bond markets.
-Furthermore, initiatives are needed to connect research, funding and support for commercialising ideas throughout the Single Market.
-Over the medium term, making listing in Europe more attractive and efficient would help to develop the equity market and would contribute to enhancing the depth and liquidity of listed equity in Europe - further facilitating firms to start new businesses and develop into successful companies.
+Initiatives are also needed to connect research, funding and support for commercialising ideas throughout the Single Market.
+On a medium- term horizon, more attractive and efficient listing of securities in Europe would help develop the equity market.
+It would also contribute to enhancing the depth and liquidity of listed securities in Europe further facilitating firms to start new businesses and develop into successful operations.

-Implementing these five measures is critical but does not complete the CMU agenda: other important proposals should supplement them but may take longer to implement.
-The five proposals elaborated upon in this paper have been chosen for their potential to make a significant impact while being feasible to implement in the short term.
+Implementing these five measures is crucial but it does not complete the CMU agenda: other important proposals should supplement them but may take longer to implement.
+The five proposals elaborated on in this paper have been chosen for their potential to make a significant impact while being feasible to implement in the short term.
 They are also widely debated among stakeholders with diverse objectives.
-Longer-term, they should be complemented by policies to address structural weaknesses in European capital markets, requiring strong political commitment and cultural shifts.
-These include continuing to address barriers stemming from the lack of harmonisation in insolvency, corporate and taxation regimes, designing EU bonds as a safe asset for Europe, completing the banking union and promoting financial literacy and inclusion.
-This should go hand in hand with renewed efforts to remove barriers within the Single Market, policies that support the necessary restructuring of European economies, and projects that promote European innovation to provide opportunities for this funding to be used in productive ways.
+In the longer term, they should be complemented by policies to address structural weaknesses in European capital markets.
+These measures will require strong political commitment and cultural shifts to be implemented successfully.
+They include the ongoing commitment to address barriers stemming from the lack of harmonisation in insolvency, corporate and taxation regimes, designing EU bonds as a safe asset for Europe, completing the banking union and promoting financial literacy and inclusion.
+These should go hand in hand with renewed efforts to remove barriers within the Single Market, with policies that support the necessary restructuring of European economies and projects that promote European innovation to provide opportunities for this funding to be used in productive ways.